Error: NFC storage connection is unavailable.

-Restarting the Management Agents for the ESXi host may be required to correct NFC connection issues.
+In some cases, Restarting the Management Agents on the ESXi host may correct NFC connection issues.

 The proxy being used to process a VM can be identified by opening the “Task” log specific to the VM from inside the folder named after the job in %programdata%\Veeam\Backup.
 Searching the Task log for the words “starting agent” will allow for the identification of which server performed the task.